What Is the Child Allowance?

 - 2003 cuts: Major austerity reforms (under Finance Minister Netanyahu) slashed child allowances significantly, reducing the per-child amounts and removing the progressive scaling.

-NIS 159 per child is not going to cover major expenses.
+Roughly NIS 173 to 219 per child is not going to cover major expenses.
 But treated as a long-term savings vehicle, it becomes meaningful.
 Here are common approaches:

-- Maximize Gemel Yeladim: Opt into the matching program.
-The government match is essentially free money, and 18 years of compound growth transforms modest monthly deposits into a real nest egg for your child.
+- Maximize Gemel Yeladim: Opting in to double the deposit puts more into a tax-advantaged account, where 18 years of compound growth can transform modest monthly deposits into a real nest egg for your child.
+The trade-off is that the extra NIS 58 comes out of the cash allowance.

 - Supplement monthly budget: Some families, especially during the initial adjustment period after aliyah, use the allowance to cover everyday costs.
 There is no shame in this, particularly while Sal Klita payments are still active.